LenHodgeman/DP-Access-Management-API/index.md

 * DigitalPersona Server running Windows Server 2012 and DigitalPersona AD or LDS Server.

 See the topic Supported DigitalPersona Products below for a complete list of compatible DigitalPersona clients and servers.

-#### REST APIs
-In addition to the requirements listed above, the following are required for use of the Web AUTH and Web Enrollment APIs.

-* Windows Web Server (IIS)

-* DigitalPersona Web Management Components

-* An SSL certificate

-See the DigitalPersona Administrator and Client Guides for instructions on installing and configuring the above components.

 ### Target system